louiey-dev/xiao_esp32c3_ap_tcp_server/README.md

 # Wi-Fi SoftAP tcp server Example

-This example shows how to use the Wi-Fi SoftAP functionality of the Wi-Fi driver of ESP for serving as an Access Point.
+This example shows how to use the Wi-Fi SoftAP functionality of the Wi-Fi driver of ESP for serving as an Access Point.</br>
-And tcp_server feature is running with myssid@mypassword, ap ip is 192.168.4.1
+And tcp_server feature is running with myssid@mypassword, ap ip is 192.168.x.1</br>
+Actual IP address can be seen via console log</br>

 ## How to use example

 Connect to myssid@mypassword</br>
 send data via tcp_client</br>
-You can see data received</br>
+You can see data received via console</br>

+### How to use cli command
+You need connected tcp_client</br>
+In code, refer cli_command.c/h</br>
+You can get all the informations via "?"</br>

 ## Feature
 - tcp_server